inthepocket/ibeacon-scanner-android/README.md

 ## Setup ##

-It depends if you want to scan for beacons in a service or in your app how to integratie the library:
+It depends if you want to scan for beacons in a service or in your app how to integrate the library:

 ### Service ###